Windows Host

 User: created via useradd, uid/gid from host

-sdk-daemon ELF64 / root
+ELF64 / root

 MITM proxy: /var/run/mitm-proxy.sock